 8. Add other Revenue streams.

-My Creator’s Roadmap focuses on how to grow online using different review streams such as your own product offering, ad networks, sponsored posts and affiliate marketing – Get my mini Workshop here to learn more about how to make money blogging…
+My Creator’s Roadmap focuses on how to grow online using different review streams such as your own product offering, ad networks, sponsored posts and affiliate marketing – Get on the waitlist here! to learn more about how to make money blogging…

 I really hope this blog helps you get started and encourages you to dive in.
 It won’t all fall into place at once.
 You can’t spend too much time trying to learn everything first.
 (Serial learners, you need to listen to this.)
 I also encourage you to hire help to get you where you need to be.
 You CANNOT DO IT ALL.
-If you find yourself needing extra coaching and help going online, consider joining my Inner Circle – a group for creative entrepreneurs who are passionate and eager to grow their biz, network and learn!
+If you find yourself needing extra coaching and help going online, consider joining my Inner Circle – a group for creative entrepreneurs who are passionate and eager to grow their biz, network, and learn!
 We discuss many strategies and tactics for accomplishing this goal!
-Or join the waitlist to see when the next Creators Roadmap course opens and get the roadmap to going online in a six-week video course.
+Or join the waitlist so you’re notified when Creators Roadmap opens and get the roadmap to going online in a six-week video course.